 While the FHIR client provides at least one method for every interaction, it provides a single method regardless of which operation you are performing on the FHIR server.
-For details on invoking this method to perform an operation, see the Operation( ) Class Reference.
+For details on invoking this method to perform an operation, see Operation( )Opens in a new tab in the Class Reference.

 Calling an Interaction Method